Cumberland Expressway: Newly added interchanges

 On May 28, 2015, a new interchange was opened west of Glasgow to serve the western extension of the Veterans Outer Loop.
 The eastern extension of that road has been opened in early 2012, complete with the opening of exit 15, which serves the eastern extension of Veterans Outer Loop, designated at KY 1519.
 The state highway designation for the western extension was announced as Kentucky Route 3600.
 Upon completion of the new western extension of the Veterans Outer Loop, it includes the new on- and off-ramps of the Cumberland Expressway, and a new at-grade intersection with Kentucky Route 1297.

 The Glasgow interchange is one of seven new interchanges that have opened along the expressway since 2010.
 Another interchange is proposed at Kentucky Route 249 as well.

 Renaming

-In 2021, state legislation renamed the then Cumberland Parkway to an expressway.
-Road signage has, as of 2024, not been updated to reflect this change.
+On June 1, 2021, state legislation renamed Cumberland Parkway to an expressway.

 Future

 On August 5, 2021, Congress released a new infrastructure bill that proposed to designate the whole length of the Cumberland Expressway as a Future Interstate, with the designation of I-365.
 The designation would need approval from AASHTO, the FHWA, and upgrades of several interchanges and some improvements before the designation could be implemented.

+A connection between the Cumberland Expressway and the Hal Rogers Parkway, dubbed the Somerset Northern Bypass, is planned for the future.
+On March 9, 2024, a $45 million Community Project Funding earmark was secured in the federal Consolidated Appropriations Act of 2024.
+A timeline for this extension has not yet been established.